2021 OFFICE BEARERS

 Lisa Gill FCPA – President

 Finance Director, ACN Pacific Pty Ltd

-Lisa has experience working in corporate local and multinational companies and SMEs, specialising in business requiring growth and restructures.
-She is a member of CPA Australia’s NSW Women and NSW Governance and Strategy discussion groups, and acts a mentor to other CPAs.
+Lisa has experience working in corporate local and multinational companies and SMEs, specialising in businesses requiring growth and restructures.
+Lisa is a member of CPA Australia’s NSW Women and NSW Governance and Strategy discussion groups, and acts a mentor to other CPAs.